huggingface/blog/object-detection-leaderboard.md

 </center>
 </div>

 Our hypothetical object detector retrieved 24 objects in our dataset, illustrated by the red boxes.
-To compute precision and recall we use the Precision and Recall equations at all confidence levels to evaluate how well the detector performed for this specific class on our benchmarking dataset.
+To compute Precision and Recall we use the Precision and Recall equations at all confidence levels to evaluate how well the detector performed for this specific class on our benchmarking dataset.
 For that, we need to establish some rules:
 * **Rule 1**: For simplicity, let's consider our detections a True Positive (TP) if the IoU >= 30%; otherwise, it is a False Positive (FP).
 * **Rule 2**: For cases where a detection overlaps with more than one ground-truth (as in Images 2 to 7), the predicted box with the highest IoU is considered TP, and the other is FP.